OSM-Notes/OSM-Notes-Ingestion/docs/Rationale.md

 * **Future Scalability**: When there are many more notes, problems may be identified.
 Currently, no other limitations are known.

+* **External Dependencies**: The project depends on external services (OSM API, Planet dumps, Overpass API) that could change or be discontinued.
+See [External Dependencies and Risks](./External_Dependencies_and_Risks.md) for detailed information about these dependencies and their potential impact.

 **Future Improvements**: See [Future Reevaluation Tasks](../ToDo/FUTURE_REEVALUATION.md) for items to be reconsidered once the system is stable.

 ## Related Documentation